noaa-oar-arl/Fyaml/README.md

 ### GitHub Actions

-The project includes automated testing and coverage reporting:
+The project includes automated testing and deployment:

 - **CI Workflow**: Builds and tests on multiple platforms
 - **Coverage Workflow**: Generates coverage reports and uploads them as artifacts
-- **Documentation**: Automatically builds and deploys documentation
+- **Documentation**: Automatically builds and deploys to GitHub Pages on every push to main

 Coverage reports are automatically generated for pull requests and can be downloaded as artifacts from the GitHub Actions page.
+Documentation is automatically published at https://noaa-oar-arl.github.io/fyaml/

 ## CMake Integration